anasbassi/portfolio/README.md

 > it also contains the title.
 > The body element contains the header, a top section, a work section and, about section.
 > The header contains the logo and a nav element.
+> The nav element has a hambugger menu on the mobile version of the website,
+> The nav elements can be accessed by clicking in the hambuger icon,
+> The feature was added using javaScript DOM.
 > Animation and transition was added to the header section.
 > The section contains information about the website.
 > The work section contains cards that shows the works in my portfolio.